 So, this time around the first goal is to focus on getting 100 percent better.
 Visit your PT and /or get right back on your rehab exercises, yes, you have to do your homework.

-Another shift in mindset or perspective is to change the way you think about injuries.
 What I mean by that is by thinking about the injury as more of a challenge that will make you stronger rather than a problem or a nuisance, mindset shift.

 I am speaking from personal experience. changing my perspective has helped me deal with an injury.